-The TGH Lung Cancer Screening Clinic is committed to helping create lung cancer survivors and lower the impact of lung cancer through prevention, early detection and assurance of optimal therapy.
+The TGH Lung Cancer Screening Program, located at 5 Tampa General Circle, Suite 860, Tampa, FL 33606, is committed to helping create lung cancer survivors and lower the impact of lung cancer through prevention, early detection and assurance of optimal therapy.
 We do so in a patient-centered manner that’s inclusive, diverse, proactive and visionary.
 Through multidisciplinary collaboration, we are committed to offering individualized, evidence-based care through lung screening and management.
 Years of clinical research, including the National Lung Cancer Screening Trial (NLST), has demonstrated that, in certain high-risk individuals, a well-coordinated approach to lung cancer screening can save one in five lives from lung cancer.

 Why Lung Cancer Screening?

 Lung cancer screening can be part of your preventative health check, just like a mammogram or a colonoscopy.
 The screening checks your lungs while you are healthy.
 It’s important to know that more people die of lung cancer in America than any other form of cancer.
 Lung cancer can be curable when found in its earlier stages, and we now have the technology and equipment to do so.